Home » Recipes » Biscuits and Cookies » Shortbread » Apricot and Rosemary Shortbread

 Why Make This Apricot and Rosemary Shortbread recipe?

 Similar to peaches but smaller and slightly more tart, apricots work nicely in a variety of sweet and savory recipes.
-I’m especially fond of chocolate an apricot—in pastry school we learned to make a chocolate cake with apricot compote, which quickly became a staple in my baking repertoire.
+I’m especially fond of chocolate and apricot—in pastry school we learned to make a chocolate cake with apricot compote, which quickly became a staple in my baking repertoire.

 Traditionally, shortbread contains just three basic ingredients: butter, flour, and sugar.
 Some bakers add a pinch of salt, but that’s about it.
 Of course, there are lots of nontraditional shortbread biscuits out there, from chocolate shortbread to shortbread with fruit, nuts, and spices.
 You’ll also find chocolate-dipped shortbread cookies, like my chocolate orange shortbread cookie recipe.